twincharged/atomic_arrays/README.md

 # => <#User id: 2, blog_ids: [4, 16, 20]>    |   user.save
 ...                                          |   # => <#User id: 2, names: ["John"], blog_ids: [4, 16]>
 ```
-The same user was being updated on both the left and right, and because the instance on the right side was saved last, it over-wrote the added `blog_id` on the left side with its originally intantiated array.
+The same user was being updated on both the left and right, and because the instance on the right side was saved last, it over-wrote the left side's added `blog_id` with its originally instantiated array.

 Here's how this gem would work in the same situation.
 ```ruby